-Sarah Leach, LP
+Sarah Leach, BS, LP

 North Blanco County EMS is authorized by the Texas Department of State Health Services to provide continuing education.
 We offer regular continuing education programs to not only our own personnel, but these educational opportunities are open to providers from other agencies at no cost.
 The courses offered cover a wide range of topics, providing area providers with a well-rounded EMS education.

 Because we are an authorized continuing education provider (DSHS CE Site# 600417), providers who successfully complete continuing education courses with us will be able to use these continuing education credits towards renewal of their DSHS certification as well as their National Registry certification, as appropriate.

 Continuing Education courses will take place at the North Blanco County EMS Station in Johnson City.
 The North Blanco County EMS station features a large classroom with audiovisual equipment, in addition to state-of-the-art equipment available for training use.

 North Blanco County EMS is an authorized training center under the American Safety & Health Institute (ASHI).
 Through this program we are able to provide CPR, AED, First Aid, ACLS and PALS training in addition to many other course offerings.
 ASHI resuscitation training programs conform to the ILCOR 2010 Consensus on Science and the 2010 American Heart Association (AHA) Guidelines for Cardiopulmonary Resuscitation and Emergency Cardiovascular Care Science.